Fundamental Limits of Deep Learning-Based Binary Classifiers Trained with Hinge Loss: Computer Experiments

-Tables \ref{computer_experiment_results_I}, \ref{computer_experiment_results_II}, and \ref{computer_experiment_results_III} contrast the detection performance of the optimum BPSK detector and ReLU FNN-based BPSK detectors.
-The latter detectors' performance was evaluated by assessing the performance of ReLU FNNs trained using the all SNR training (All-SNR-T), high SNR training (High-SNR-T), and low SNR training (Low-SNR-T) schemes as detailed in Section \ref{subsec: materials_and_methods}.
-Table \ref{computer_experiment_results_I} confirms that -- as expected -- shallow ReLU FNNs with $K=3$ perform relatively well with Low-SNR-T better than with All-SNR-T or High-SNR-T for $\gamma_b\in\{0,5\}$ dB.
+Tables \ref{computer_experiment_results_I}-\ref{computer_experiment_results_III} contrast the detection performance of the optimum BPSK detector and ReLU FNN-based BPSK detectors.
+Table \ref{computer_experiment_results_I} confirms that shallow ReLU FNNs with $K=3$ perform relatively well with Low-SNR-T better than with All-SNR-T or High-SNR-T for $\gamma_b\in\{0,5\}$ dB.
 Tables \ref{computer_experiment_results_II} and \ref{computer_experiment_results_III} validate that deep ReLU FNNs with $K\in\{7,9\}$ perform better with All-SNR-T than with Low-SNR-T or High-SNR-T for $\gamma_b\in\{0,5\}$ dB.
-Tables \ref{computer_experiment_results_I}, \ref{computer_experiment_results_II}, and \ref{computer_experiment_results_III} substantiate that High-SNR-T produces the worst performance -- as expected -- for $\gamma_b\in\{0,5\}$ dB.
-They also corroborate that ReLU FNNs perform identically with All-SNR-T, High-SNR-T, and Low-SNR-T for $\gamma_b>5$ dB irrespective of their depth and width.
+Tables \ref{computer_experiment_results_I}-\ref{computer_experiment_results_III} substantiate that High-SNR-T produces the worst performance for $\gamma_b\in\{0,5\}$ dB; ReLU FNNs perform identically with All-SNR-T, High-SNR-T, and Low-SNR-T for $\gamma_b>5$ dB, irrespective of the networks' depth and width.

-As Tables \ref{computer_experiment_results_I}, \ref{computer_experiment_results_II}, and \ref{computer_experiment_results_III} attest, the minimum probability of bit error exhibited by a ReLU FNN-based BPSK detector irrespective of its width, depth, and training scheme is almost 0.5 -- the chance of getting heads when flipping a coin.
-Those tables thus illustrate that a ReLU FNN-based BPSK detector trained with hinge loss and \texttt{Adam} fails to learn optimum BPSK detection.
-Moreover, at high SNRs, a sampled BPSK signal would likely be a large positive or negative number when bit 1 or bit 0 is transmitted over an AWGN channel, respectively.
+The minimum probability of bit error exhibited by a ReLU FNN-based BPSK detector irrespective of its width, depth, and training scheme is almost 0.5 as attested by Tables \ref{computer_experiment_results_I}-\ref{computer_experiment_results_III}, which illustrate that a ReLU FNN-based BPSK detector trained with hinge loss and \texttt{Adam} fails to learn optimum BPSK detection.
+At high SNRs, a sampled BPSK signal is likely a large positive or negative number when bit 1 or bit 0 is transmitted over an AWGN channel, respectively.
 This detection problem is thus a simple inference problem that can be solved by using the decision threshold $\tau_{\textnormal{th}}=0$.
 Nonetheless, our best-trained deep (or shallow) ReLU FNNs fail at this common-sense inference task.
 This may be because FNNs (and deep networks in general) are poor at solving (common-sense) inference tasks \cite{DL_Appraisal_normal_Marcus'18} such as BPSK signal detection at high SNRs.
-Meanwhile, how can we interpret our trained ReLU FNNs' performance results using a rigorous theory?
-When it comes to interpreting the performance of binary classifiers that are based on ReLU FNNs trained with hinge loss, the theory developed in this paper is applicable, as described below.